-In this work, the artist serves as the object of an experiment, testing the perceptual and psychological effects of a rotating system in which the force of gravitation is distorted by centrifugal force.
+, von Bismarck serves as the object of an experiment, testing the perceptual and psychological effects of a rotating system in which the force of gravitation is distorted by centrifugal force.
 The objects on the platform do not have fixed locations, but rather orbits in which they circle.
-Yet von Bismarck’s body seems to be standing still, as the hub of a cosmos spinning around him.
-He is the center.
+Yet, von Bismarck’s body seems to be standing still, as the hub of a cosmos spinning around him.
+He is the centre.